Granny Flat Legislation: What Property Owners Need to Know

 – Setbacks and building coverage rules

-– Councils cannot require private outdoor space, sunlight standards, or parking
+– Councils cannot require compliance with rules about amenity values, glazing, private outdoor space, sunlight standards, or parking

-If the MRU does not meet NES rules, district plan rules apply.
+If the MRU does not meet NES rules, a consent is required.

 Tiny Homes: Understanding Classification